 Adam, just about to reply to the student, “But this just my personal video”, held back the comment.
 He has learned to take direction from his students.
 Today, his students call the shots.

 As for our team and myself back at Cyber Film School we raced Edition One of Cyber Film School for iPad to market just in time for Adam’s program.
 We do have more material to come along with some refinements, but our concept works with a pretty tough teaching situation.
 With a motivated teacher, anything is possible.
-Apple’s iBooks electronic book work much like a multimedia app – its users get updates as we add and improve its content based on feedback.
-We launched with a tough bunch, and look forward to seeing their film.
+Apple’s e-book, branded as ‘iBook’, works much like a multimedia app – its users get updates as we add and improve its content based on feedback.

 But that’s the business end.
 What really keeps us going is what our resident teacher/contributor Mary Jane Gomes said to me after witnessing these kids thriving.
-“Right now, if it all somehow ends, just seeing those twelve kids dreaming, and creating dreams, makes it all worth while.
+“Right now, just seeing those twelve kids dreaming, and creating dreams, makes it all worth while.
 These young new filmmakers have become our teachers.”

 This is why we do what we do.